PyO3/pyo3/guide/src/class.md

 ## Define new class

-To define python custom class, rust struct needs to be annotated with `#[pyclass]` attribute.
+To define a custom python class, a rust struct needs to be annotated with the `#[pyclass]` attribute.

 ```rust
 # use pyo3::prelude::*;